-There are no legal ways to Clear a Switch without also scoring a Ball through the same Target.
+While there are known edge cases in which a Switch has been Cleared without scoring a Ball through the Target (or a Ball has been Scored through a Target but the Switch is not Cleared), they are rare.
+Switches must be Cleared as part of normal gameplay, and by Balls, not Robots or humans.
 Beyond that, there are no restrictions on what type of Robot action, mechanism, strategy, or technique is used to Score Balls and Clear Switches.

-If there are ever more Cleared Switches than Goals scored, it is probably an indication that there has either been a Violation of this rule, a scoring error, or a Field assembly/reset error.
+If there are ever more Cleared Switches than Goals scored, it may be an indication that there has been a Violation of this rule, or that a scoring or field assembly/reset error has occurred.
+It may also just mean that a Ball bounced back out of a Target after a Switch was Cleared.